gretkierewicz/dissertation/README.md

 - Minor kwarg name change for GetParentHiddenField
 - Modules / added action 'new_order' to classes viewset
+- Syllabus - New app and views/serializers to read study programmes
+- Syllabus - Added views/serializers to read modules/classes for particular study programme

 ### To be done: